WebAssembly/tool-conventions/EHScheme.md

 The definition of an exception scheme can be different when defined from a compiler's point of view and when from libraries.
 LLVM currently supports four EH schemes: Dwarf CFI, SjLj, ARMEH, and WinEH, where all of them use Itanium C++ ABI with an exception of WinEH.
 ARMEH resembles Dwarf CFI in many ways other than a few architectural differences.
 Unwind libraries implement different unwinding mechanism for many architectures, each of which can be considered as a separate scheme.
 In this document we mostly describe WebAssembly EH scheme using comparisons with with two Itanium-based schemes: Dwarf CFI and SjLj.
-Even though the unwinding process itself is very different, code transformation required by compiler and the way C++ ABI library and unwind library communicate in part resemble that of SjLj exception handling scheme.
+Even though the unwinding process itself is very different, code transformation required by compiler and the way C++ ABI library and unwind library communicate partly resemble that of SjLj exception handling scheme.

 ---